-“The ceremony will start with a speech of Princess Aurelia”, said Ragna’s father.
-“After that is the initiation of Cadet Xion.
-Captain Fran has chosen her and will reveal her Bragi.”
+“The ceremony will start with a speech of Princess Aurelia,” said Ragna’s father.
+“After that is the initiation ritual of Cadet Xion.
+I wonder what she’ll have to do to become a Valkyrie.”

 Ragna didn’t say a word and looked around.
 Tourists and citizens strolled through the shopping street, enjoyed their sweets, and listened to jazz players who tried to earn a living.
 The parade had moved on to the remote parts of the city, and at the city center, it was business as usual.
 The semester for the academies was also almost over as well, so students spent their time outside.
-That one could enjoy such leisure, showed how well life in Veil was.
-Not every city allowed its citizens to be happy.

-It was a beautiful day.
-She enjoyed a nice lunch with her loved ones and had a grand future ahead of her.
+It was a beautiful day, she enjoyed a nice lunch with her loved ones and had a grand future ahead of her.
 If it weren’t for Altera, her life would be perfect.
 But, a wise man once said that “Not perfect is good.”.
 So, some trouble should be fine.
-Once Altera graduated, she wouldn’t have to see her face again.
+Once Altera graduated, she wouldn’t have to see her face again anyway.

-“Don’t be like that”, said Sven.
-“It rarely happens that someone becomes a Valkyrie, and even less before they graduate from the academy, or join the Vikings.”
+“Be happy for her,” said Sven.
+“It rarely happens that someone becomes a Valkyrie, and never before they graduate from the academy.
+She’s skipping all the military ranks basically.”

-“Anyway, Ragna, you are part of Princess Aurelia’s guard”, said her father.
+“Anyway, Ragna, you are part of Princess Aurelia’s guard,” said her father.
 “I had to pull some favors and needed Aurelia’s approval, but after her speech is over, you will accompany her everywhere.
 It will give your future career a boost, as long as you don’t mess up.
 So, don’t do anything stupid, and listen to the other guards.
-They are your superiors.”
+They all outrank you.”

-Being Aura’s bodyguard for the peace ceremony will look great on her resumé.
-Not to mention eventually, Aura would leave to party at a night club, like she does every year.
-The public would notice Aura and then wonder who that hot girl next to her was.
-She will be trending in no time.
-That plan was perfect.
+Being Aura’s bodyguard for the peace ceremony would look great on her resumé.
+Once they went out to party The name Ragna Griffin would be trending in no time.
 Career, family, and fame – the only direction her life could go was up.
 Though, she shouldn’t forget, more important than her career was protecting Aura’s life.

 Ragna bit into another slice and grinned like a child in front of their Yule presents.
 “I can’t wait to see her again.”

 “Take this seriously.
 A cadet would never be allowed near the princess.
 If you screw this up, we will be in deep shit.”
 Her father sighed and pressed his hand against his face.
-Straightening his posture, he looked at Sven, who reached out for a slice of pizza, only to see that Ragna had eaten his share.
-“You are also part of her guard.
-But you’re positioned outside her chambers with the other guards.
+Straightening his posture, he looked at Sven who reached out for a slice of pizza, only to see that Ragna had eaten his share.
+“You are outside her chambers with the other guards.
 Consider this your first test.
 The princess’s your priority, but keep an eye on Ragna too.”

 Her father smiled.
 His eyes shone like gold.

-As a child, Ragna had wished, she had inherited her father’s beautiful eyes.
+As a child, Ragna had wished she had inherited her father’s beautiful eyes.
 But when her mother had died, she began to appreciate her blue eyes.
 They were an eternal memento that existed as long as she kept walking, and perhaps beyond.
-Though there were a few moments, where she wished she had at least one eye from each of her parents.
-But those were fleeting and disappeared as quickly as they came to her mind.
+Though there were a few moments where she wished she had at least one eye from each of her parents, those were fleeting and disappeared as quickly as they came to her mind.